TTU-CSC/ttu-csc.github.com/_posts/2015-05-14-lab-2-IO-analog.markdown

 To do this lab, we want to `analogRead` the value of the potentiometer, turn on the LED and the Piezo, `delay` for 10ms, then turn off the LED and the Piezo.
 We then want to `delay` for however many milliseconds the value of the potentiometer was.
 If the potentiometer is about halfway, we'll be delaying for about 512ms, or half a second, for example.

+Now, we want to compress the range of values.
+Having it wait a full second between blinking and clicking is boring!
+So, if you divide the analog value by 20, the longest the system will wait is one twentieth of a second, which is much better.
+Try it out, and notice how you have much finer control over the higher-speed clicking and blinking, and there is no way to slow it down too much.
+Let's try dividing by 80.
+Do that, and you'll notice that as you move the potentiometer back and forth, you just seem to be adjusting the brightness of the LED!
+This is related to a concept called _pulse width modulation_, but we won't talk about that today.
+Feel free to research it though!

+The final step in this lab is to make it so that the LED is still visibly blinking, but we have our very fine control over the speed.
+So, keeping the division by 80, let's add 20 to the value after the division and run it.

 **Troubleshooting Tips**

 1. Make sure that the potentiometer is connected to `A0`!